 4. Aaina

 Aaina, which suggests ‘mirror’, is a deliberate organization based in Odisha, India.
-The organization was considered an effort of a few ethically sensitive people who came from various frameworks, filled with the vision of running with the exposed segments of society and labelling issues giving rise to such vulnerabilities.
-In this connection, persons with disabilities, children, and women became the organization’s core focus areas.
-Aaina has continued working mainly in the State, covering the rural and tribal community at one end and experts, administrative companies, Govt. officials and representatives at the other end.
+The organization was considered an effort of a few ethically sensitive people who came from various frameworks, with the vision of running with the exposed segments of society and labelling issues that give rise to such vulnerabilities.
+In this connection, persons with disabilities, children, and women became the organization’s core focus.
+Aaina has continued working mainly in the State, covering the rural and tribal community and experts, administrative companies, Govt. officials and representatives at the other.

 Name | Aaina |